nice-game-hints/goodbye-deponia/06-porta-fisco/020-middle/025-tattoo-design.md

 **Middle Rufus**

 Bambina and Lotti (sorry, Sgt.
 Bambi and Pvt.
-Lotti) need help designing the squad insignia tattoo.
+Lotti) need help designing the squad insignia tattoo (you should discuss with them until they say about this).
 First, you need paper.

 # Where?
 From the editor's office (the middle door from the district center).
 Grab the ink, also.